TapeWerm/MCscripts/README.md

 sudo systemctl enable mcbe-backup@MCBE.timer --now sudo systemctl enable mcbe-autoupdate@MCBE.timer --now
 ```
-I recommend replacing the 3rd argument to MCBEbackup.sh in [mcbe-backup@.service](systemd/mcbe-backup@.service) with an external drive to dump backups on.
+I recommend replacing RequiresMountsFor and the 3rd argument to MCBEbackup.sh in [mcbe-backup@.service](systemd/mcbe-backup@.service) with an external drive to dump backups on.